 Psoriasis on the elbows presents as raised, inflamed, scaly patches of skin with defined edges.
 Eczema on the elbows typically causes less defined patches of dry, bumpy, rash-like skin, more commonly on the inner creases.

 This article discusses the differences and similarities between psoriasis and eczema on the elbows in terms of symptoms, causes, diagnosis, and treatment.
-It also answers some frequently asked questions (FAQs) about the conditions.
+It also answers some frequently asked questions about the conditions.

 Psoriasis